openedx/frontend-app-payment/docs/how_tos/feature_toggle.rst

 frontend-app-payment ensures any user arriving with a `Waffle Flag testing mode query string parameter`_ will pass on that Waffle Flag's name and value to any Open edX backend API requests the user makes.

-Specifically: when a user visits any page in frontend-app-payment, frontend-app-payment looks for Waffle Flags in the `query string`_ of a user's URL. `src/index.jsx saves`_ any fields of the query string that start with ``dwft_``.
+Specifically: when a user visits any page in frontend-app-payment, frontend-app-payment looks for Waffle Flags in the `query string`_ of a user's URL. `src/index.jsx saves (and merges from .env files)`_ any fields of the query string that start with ``dwft_``.
 It understands the rest of the field name as the Waffle Flag name, and the value of that field as the Waffle Flag value.

 Then, whenever frontend-app-payment calls an Open edX backend using ``getAuthenticatedHttpClient()``, `src/index.jsx intercepts`_ the outgoing API call and tacks on all saved Waffle Flags to the query parameters of the call.

+All waffle flag implementation code can be found in `src/data/waffleFlags.js function definitions`_.

 Open edX backends configured with a Waffle Flag in testing mode `will check incoming requests for query parameter keys starting with dwft_ followed by the Waffle Flag's name`_ and will enable or disable the Waffle Flag for the user's session according to the value of that query string parameter.

 .. _Waffle Flag testing mode query string parameter: https://waffle.readthedocs.io/en/latest/testing/user.html#querystring-parameter
 .. _query string: https://en.wikipedia.org/wiki/Query_string
+.. _src/data/waffleFlags.js function definitions: https://github.com/openedx/frontend-app-payment/blob/fd871f44c7031292e1904fb3db761ff5445734f2/src/data/waffleFlags.js
-.. _src/index.jsx saves: https://github.com/openedx/frontend-app-payment/blob/40c96bdc343f455a41858a679233a4c6f7780a63/src/index.jsx#L38-L47
+.. _src/index.jsx saves (and merges from .env files): https://github.com/openedx/frontend-app-payment/blob/fd871f44c7031292e1904fb3db761ff5445734f2/src/index.jsx#L57-L60
-.. _src/index.jsx intercepts: https://github.com/openedx/frontend-app-payment/blob/40c96bdc343f455a41858a679233a4c6f7780a63/src/index.jsx#L94-L104
+.. _src/index.jsx intercepts: https://github.com/openedx/frontend-app-payment/blob/fd871f44c7031292e1904fb3db761ff5445734f2/src/index.jsx#L114
 .. _will check incoming requests for query parameter keys starting with dwft_ followed by the Waffle Flag's name: https://waffle.readthedocs.io/en/latest/testing/user.html#querystring-parameter